 Ray Green is the Chief Administrative Officer of the Town of Oakville.
 A 30-year veteran with the Town, Mr. Green has held a number of senior positions prior to his role as CAO, including Commissioner of Infrastructure and Transportation Services, Commissioner of Community Services, Director of Public Works and Assistant Director, Operations.
 Mr.Green is a Professional Engineer with a B.A.Sc., (Civil Engineering), from the University of Toronto.

-Cliff Inskip is an independent management consultant who advises government and large corporate clients on corporate and project financing matters.
-He retired at the end of 2014 from CIBC where he led the Canadian infrastructure advisory and bond underwriting business.
-Cliff has advised developers on multi-billion dollar projects in the power, energy and pipeline sectors and has also advised numerous electricity distribution utilities on financing related matters.
+Cliff Inskip is an independent management consultant who advises government and corporate clients on financing related matters.
+He has 30 years experience in investment banking, corporate banking and capital markets in Canada and the UK.
+He previously led the Canadian infrastructure advisory and bond underwriting business for CIBC.
+Cliff has advised developers on major projects in the power, energy and pipeline sectors and has assisted numerous electricity distribution utilities to access the capital markets.

-Cliff is a Chartered Director who serves on several boards including the board of OMERS Administration Corporation and previously served on the board of CIBC Bank Plc.
-He has appeared as an expert witness before the National Energy Board and the Standing Senate Committee on National Finance.
-He is a frequent conference speaker on infrastructure financing and public private partnerships.
+Cliff is a Chartered Director who serves on several boards including the board of OMERS Administration Corporation and previously served on the board of CIBC World Markets Plc.
+He has appeared as an expert witness before the National Energy Board and the Standing Senate Committee on National Finance and has spoken at numerous conferences on infrastructure financing and public private partnerships.

 Cliff graduated from UBC with a B.A.Sc. in Civil Engineering and an MBA and also attended an International Banking Summer School program at Cambridge University.
-He is a member of Professional Engineers Ontario and was designated a TopGun Banker by Brendan Wood International, awarded to the highest achievers in the investment banking industry.
+He is a CFA charterholder, a Fellow of the Canadian Securities Institute and a member of Professional Engineers Ontario.

 John Mitchell currently serves on the Board of the OEC and is Chairman of the Finance and Audit Committee and is also a member of the Human Resources Committee and the Advisory and Nominating Committee.